dtuait/pwned-proxy-combined/README.md

 ## Example setup

 The following walkthrough demonstrates a complete installation using Docker.
-It assumes `haveibeenpwned.cert.dk` and `api.haveibeenpwned.cert.dk` are proxied to `localhost:3000` and `localhost:8000` respectively.
+It assumes `domainthatyouown.com` and `api.domainthatyouown.com` are proxied to `localhost:3000` and `localhost:8000` respectively.

 ### 1. Clone the repository